buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/Types/IfcElectricFlowTreatmentDeviceTypeEnum.md

 ## Items

 ### ELECTRONICFILTER
-Linear two-port device designed to transmit spectral components of the input quantity according to a specified law, generally in order to pass the components in certain frequency bands and to attenuate those in other bands
+Linear two-port device designed to transmit spectral components of the input quantity according to a specified law, generally in order to pass the components in certain frequency bands and to attenuate those in other bands.

 ### USERDEFINED
-User-defined type
+User-defined type.

 ### NOTDEFINED
 Undefined type.